GoogleCloudPlatform/software-delivery-blueprint/terraform-modules/project-factory/README.md

 ## Compatibility

 This module is meant for use with Terraform 0.13.
-If you haven't [upgraded][terraform-0.13-upgrade] and need a Terraform 0.12.x-compatible version of this module, the last released version intended for Terraform 0.12.x is [9.2.0].

-## Upgrading

-See the [docs](./docs) for detailed instructions on upgrading between major releases of the module.

 ## Usage